sportai/sportai_site/_posts/2021-08-25-covid19-football.markdown

 However, there are still important rules the NFL has established regarding COVID-19.

-**League Rules:**
+### League Rules:
 1. Vaccines are not required
-2. Non-Vaccinated players must get daily COVID tests
+2. Non-vaccinated players must get daily COVID tests
 3. Discrepancies or negative tests immediately result in 5-day quarantine from the facility
-4. Non-Vaccinated players are required to always wear masks in facilities
+4. Non-vaccinated players are required to always wear masks in facilities

 Most importantly, if a team has a COVID outbreak among its unvaccinated players and the game cannot be re-scheduled during the 18-week season, they will have to forfeit the cancelled game and have it count as a loss on their season record.
 Teams also have the freedom to enforce individual rules.
 As a result, some teams have a [fully vaccinated roster](https://www.cbsnews.com/news/atlanta-falcons-covid-vaccine-100-percent-nfl/).

-**Implications for the Fantasy Football Season:**
+### Implications for the Fantasy Football Season:

 insert graphic here